-Situated between the Wet Tropics Bioregion and the Great Barrier Reef, Cairns is the ideal base for exploring these two incredibly diverse and vulnerable regions.
-In these settings, you’ll learn to read the landscape and conduct marine, terrestrial, and anthropological fieldwork in a cross-cultural context.
+Situated between the Wet Tropics Bioregion and the Great Barrier Reef, Cairns is the ideal base for exploring this incredibly diverse region and its human inhabitants.
+In this globally significant ecological setting, you will learn to read the landscape and conduct marine, terrestrial, and anthropological fieldwork in a cross-cultural context.

 Travel throughout North Queensland, exploring different ecosystems with high biodiversity and landscape values.
 From bushland to rainforest to the Great Barrier Reef, you’ll practice fieldwork techniques and observe some of Australia’s unique animal species.
 Through the program’s strong partnerships with researchers, you’ll have opportunities to network, build skills and experience, and participate in an existing research project.

-- Spend a week with Aboriginal elders on a camping trip in remote bushland.
+- Spend a week exploring a different worldview with Aboriginal elders on a camping trip in remote bushland.

-- Conduct scientific surveys and snorkel in the Great Barrier Reef Marine Park.
+- Conduct scientific surveys while snorkeling in the Great Barrier Reef Marine Park.